-Services that are covered for you What you must pay when you get these services Podiatry services (continued) the office visit/consultation is considered to be separately payable by HAP.
+There is no coinsurance. copayment, or deductible for an annual PSA test.

+There is no coinsurance, copayment, or deductible for an annual PSA test.

 If you receive additional services, cost sharing for those services may apply.

-Prostate cancer screening exams TIER 1 For men aged 50 and older, covered services include the following - once every 12 months: There is no coinsurance, copayment, or deductible for an annual PSA test.
-Digital rectal examProstate Specific Antigen (PSA) test TIER 2 There is no coinsurance, copayment, or deductible for an annual PSA test.
-TIER 1 and TIER 2 If you receive additional services, cost sharing for those services may apply.
-Prosthetic devices and related supplies TIER 1 Devices (other than dental) that replace all or part of a body part or function.
+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

 10% coinsurance of the cost for each Medicare-covered prosthetic device and related supplies.

-TIER 2 20% coinsurance of the cost for each Medicare-covered prosthetic device and related supplies.
-Prior authorization rules may apply.
+20% coinsurance of the cost for each Medicare-covered prosthetic device and related supplies.

-Services that are covered for you What you must pay when you get these services Prosthetic devices and related supplies (continued) TIER 1 and TIER 2 If you receive additional services, cost sharing for those services may apply.
-Pulmonary rehabilitation services TIER 1 Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating \$0 copay for each Medicare- covered pulmonary rehabilitation service. the chronic respiratory disease.
-TIER 2 \$0 copay for each Medicare- covered pulmonary rehabilitation service.
-TIER 1 and TIER 2 If you receive additional services, cost-sharing for those services will apply.
+If you receive additional services, cost sharing for those services may apply.

+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

+\$0 copay for each Medicarecovered pulmonary rehabilitation service.

+\$0 copay for each Medicarecovered pulmonary rehabilitation service.

+If you receive additional services, cost-sharing for those services will apply.